mathiasbynens/punycode.js/README.md

 After cloning this repository, run `npm install --dev` to install the dependencies needed for Punycode.js development and testing.
 You may want to install Istanbul _globally_ using `npm install istanbul -g`.

 Once that’s done, you can run the unit tests in Node using `npm test` or `node tests/tests.js`.
-To run the tests in Rhino, Ringo, Narwhal, and web browsers as well, use `grunt test`.
+To run the tests in Rhino, Ringo, Narwhal, PhantomJS, and web browsers as well, use `grunt test`.

 To generate the code coverage report, use `grunt cover`.